The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Posterior Analysis

-The one-zone approximation assumes instantaneous and homogeneous mixing within a single, well-mixed reservoir, which cannot capture the observed vertical metallicity gradients spanning $\Delta$[Fe/H] $\sim$ 0.3 dex across the bulge \citep{Zoccali08, Johnson13_offaxis, Bensby17}.
-These gradients arise from spatially varying star formation efficiencies and gas accretion rates, potentially leading to an underestimation of the metal-poor tail in our modeled MDF by up to $\sim$10--20\% in normalized stellar mass fraction.
-Future multi-zone models, incorporating radial dependencies, could better reproduce these features \citep[e.g.,][]{Chiappini2001, Matteucci09}.
-The absence of explicit dynamical modeling prevents the inclusion of bar-driven gas flows, which operate on $\sim$100 Myr timescales and gas from the disk into the bulge, influencing both the MDF bimodality and [$\alpha$/Fe] knee position \citep{Athanassoula05, Wegg13, Ness16}.
-This manifests as a potential overestimate of the second infall timescale by $\sim$0.5–1 Gyr, as bar-induced inflows could rapidly enrich the bulge without requiring extended star formation.
+The one-zone approximation assumes instantaneous and homogeneous mixing within a single well-mixed reservoir, which cannot capture the observed vertical metallicity gradients spanning $\Delta$[Fe/H] $\sim$ 0.3 dex across the bulge \citep{Zoccali08, Johnson13_offaxis, Bensby17}.
+However, we emphasize that the presence of vertical gradients does not necessarily rule out populations following a single star formation history.
+In ``upside-down'' formation scenarios, older populations form from gas with a larger scale height than younger populations, naturally producing vertical gradients even from a single enrichment track.
+Similarly, time-dependent dynamical heating could preferentially lift older, more-metal-poor populations to larger scale heights.
+Both scenarios would produce the observed vertical gradients without requiring multiple distinct star formation episodes at different heights \citep{Bird2013, Minchev2015}.
+These gradients arise from spatially varying SFEs and gas accretion rates, potentially leading to an underestimation of the metal-poor tail in our modeled MDF by up to $\sim$10\%--20\% in normalized stellar mass fraction.
+Future multizone models, incorporating radial dependencies, could better reproduce these features \citep[e.g.,][]{Chiappini2001, Matteucci09}.
+The absence of explicit dynamical modeling prevents the inclusion of bar-driven gas flows, which operate on $\sim$100 Myr timescales and funnel gas from the disk into the bulge, influencing both the MDF bimodality and [$\alpha$/Fe] knee position \citep{Athanassoula05, Wegg13, Ness16}.
+This manifests as a potential overestimate of the second-infall timescale by $\sim$0.5--1 Gyr, as bar-induced inflows could rapidly enrich the bulge without requiring extended star formation.
 Hydrodynamical simulations coupled with GCE, such as those in \citet{Portail17} or \citet{Fragkoudi2020}, highlight the need for such integrations to disentangle secular from merger-driven evolution.

-Although our adopted yield sets incorporate metallicity-dependent nucleosynthesis (for both massive stars and Type Ia supernovae), our one-zone, single-reservoir framework still enforces homogeneous mixing throughout the bulge.
-As a result, any spatial or temporal inhomogeneities in gas enrichment --- including local variations in initial metallicity, yield output, or star-formation history --- are inevitably averaged out.
+Although our adopted yield sets incorporate metallicity-dependent nucleosynthesis (for both massive stars and SNe~Ia), our one-zone, single-reservoir approach still enforces homogeneous mixing throughout the bulge.
+As a result, any spatial or temporal inhomogeneities in gas enrichment---including local variations in initial metallicity, yield output, or star formation history---are inevitably averaged out.